cylc/cylc-doc/src/glossary.rst

    start
    startup
-      A start is when the Cylc :term:`scheduler` runs a :term:`suite` for the first time.
-The scheduler is the program that controls the suite and is what we refer to as "running".
+      A start is when the Cylc :term:`scheduler` runs a :term:`workflow` for the first time.
+The scheduler is the program that controls the workflow and is what we refer to as "running".

-      A suite start can be either :term:`cold <cold start>` or :term:`warm <warm start>` (cold by default).
+      A workflow start can be either :term:`cold <cold start>` or :term:`warm <warm start>` (cold by default).

       See also: